-is the fallacy of assuming that a short-term deviation from statistical probability will be corrected in the short-term.
-In a totally random event, past performance has no effect on the next attempt.
+The Gambler’s fallacy is the logical fallacy of assuming that a short-term deviation from statistical probability will be eventually corrected In a totally random event, past performance has no effect on the next attempt.

 Arguing that a totally random event may have a result that will self-correct to the “average” is fallacious.
 It is based on the false belief that a random process becomes less random, and more predictable, as it is repeated.

 This is most commonly observed in gambling, hence the name of the fallacy.
 For example, a person playing craps may feel that the dice are “due” for a certain number, based on their failure to win after multiple rolls.
-This is a false belief as the odds of rolling a certain number are the same for each roll, independent of previous or future rolls.
+This is a false belief since the odds of rolling a certain number are the same for each roll, independent of previous or future rolls of the dice.